Choosing a Standard

 Which standard is relevant to my concerns?

-Primarily concerned with appropriate use of classifications, timebands and advisories (including warnings).
+- appropriate use of classifications, timebands and advisories (including warnings) and appropriate scheduling.

 Relates to children as viewers, not participants.
 It is mainly concerned with steps taken to protect children, such as through the use of warnings, classifications and scheduling (eg during or outside children's normal viewing or listening times).